 Mold can grow in damp areas of your home, such as the kitchen and bathroom.
-If you are allergic to mold, take measures to decrease mold growth.
+If your child is allergic to mold, take measures to decrease mold growth.

 - In the bathroom, use an exhaust fan or open a window to remove moisture after showering.
 Wipe down surfaces after showering.
-Wash bathrooms with a mold-preventing or mold-killing solution at least once a month. - In the kitchen, use an exhaust fan to remove water vapor when cooking.
+Wash bathrooms with a mold-preventing or mold-killing solution. - In the kitchen, use an exhaust fan to remove water vapor when cooking.
 Discard spoiled foods immediately.
 Empty the garbage daily. - Keep indoor moisture low.
 The ideal humidity is 30-40 percent. - Use a dehumidifier in the basement if the humidity is high. - Air conditioning can help decrease the humidity.